kvakdev/BellTestApp/README.md

 #  Bell Test App

-This application was created for non-commercial use and its sole purspose is proof of skill for the Bell company.
+## This application was created for non-commercial use and its sole purspose is proof of skill for the Bell company.
+For reviewers' information there sometimes seems to be a bug in the simulator when activating a search textfield, so it's better to run it on a real device.

+# Steps to run the app (happy path)

+## clone or download the repo using the green button "Clone/Download"
+## Open project in XCode
+## Select simulator
+## Click Cmd+R

+# Steps to run the app (sad path)

+## clone or download the repo using the green button "Clone/Download"
+## Navigate to the progect folder using Terminal
+## Run "pod install" command
+## Try to run in Xcode
+## if not working in Terminal first run "pod update"
+## Try to run in Xcode
+## if not working in Terminal first run "pod deintegrate" and then "pod install"
+## if still not working please contact me for assistance

 ## The app has several features:
 ### tweet search in a given customizable radius around users current location if the permission is provided, otherwise searchwon't work